siiine-764/Net_Practice/README.md

 broadcast: `190.3.2.255`<br>
 usable IP's: `190.3.2.253`, `190.3.2.254`

+- Why does IPv4 need a netmask?

+    - Improved Network Security.

+    - Better Network Performance and Speed.

+    - Administration is a Breeze.

+    - Easier to Control Growth of Network.

+    - Less Network Congestion.

 ## Switches

 A switch will enable you to connect more than two devices to the same network.<br>